yoora07-ai/R/README.md

 # Student Performance Analysis (R)

 ## Overview
-This is a group project and we analyzes student academic performance using the **Student Performance dataset** from the **UCI Machine Learning Repository**.
+This is a group project and we analyze student academic performance using the **Student Performance dataset** from the **UCI Machine Learning Repository**.
 The goal is to **predict final course grades (G3)** and identify key academic, behavioral, and background factors that influence student outcomes.

 The analysis focuses on the **Portuguese subject**, which provides a larger and more stable sample, and demonstrates an end-to-end data analytics workflow from exploratory analysis to model comparison.